 Energy Masters are energy management experts, trained and accredited by the Energy Management Association of New Zealand (EMANZ).

-Visit the RightCar website to compare vehicles' safety.
+Visit the RightCar website to compare safety ratings of different vehicles.

 The Sustainable Business Network's Greenfleet programme offers a range of resources including a procurement tool.

-The New Zealand Transport Agency provides a guide to selecting fuel efficient heavy vehicles.
+The New Zealand Transport Agency (NZTA) provides a guide to selecting fuel efficient heavy vehicles.

 Driver education and training

 The Ministry of Transport provide the SAFED NZ programme for truck and bus drivers, covering safe and fuel-efficient driving.
-Email firstname.lastname@example.org for more information.
+Email the ministry at firstname.lastname@example.org for more information.